bonobonohu/snake/README.md

 Snake Contest 2020

 Rules
-- Snake wins which collects most food within 5000 rounds
+- The Snake that collects most food within 5000 rounds - wins
-- Which Snake dies - lose, regardless how much food it collected
+- Which Snake dies - loses, regardless of how much food it has collected
-- Which Snake throws Exception - is disqualified
+- Which Snake throws an Exception - is disqualified

 Your job
 - Implement SnakeStrategy interface (specifies direction of next move)
+- Set up your solution to auto-configure a ModifiableSnake Spring Bean with your SnakeStrategy in it
-- You can use any JVM language you want
+- You can use any JVM language/framework you want

 Good luck!